 With a little bit of research, Robert’s doctors would have discovered the numerous health benefits associated with physical activity for individuals with spinal cord injuries and even find free exercise plans specially designed for people with spinal cord injuries.
 According to SCI Action Canada, individuals with tetraplegia and paraplegia following a spinal cord injury should participate in at least 20 minutes of moderate to vigorous intensity aerobic activity twice weekly alongside strength training exercises, consisting of 3 sets of 8-10 repetitions of each exercise for each major muscle group.
 Personalized exercise programs for individuals with physical disabilities can be found online from National Center on Health, Physical Activity and Disability and Every Body Fitness or in community-based rehabilitation and exercise centres such as Walk it Off Spinal Cord Injury and Wellness Centre located in Ontario.

-Many people turn to their family doctors for advice when a health concern makes it difficult to perform certain tasks and activities we value.
-Therefore, in order for an individual with a disability to make meaningful modifications to their daily lives, doctors should be ready to equip their patients with assistive technology resources.
-Beyond mobility aids, prosthetics, hearing aids and the widely used assistive technologies that become the primary means to independent living, clinicians can increase their quality of care by adequately referring their patients with disabilities to local assistive technology resource centres, funding options and organizations who employ assistive technology consultants.
+In order for an individual with a disability to make meaningful modifications to their daily lives, doctors should be ready to equip their patients with assistive technology resources.
+This includes mobility aids, prosthetics, hearing aids, environmental control, and switch access tools like tecla-e, that allows patients with paralysis to access their smartphones and the Internet.
+Clinicians can increase their quality of care by adequately referring their patients with disabilities to local assistive technology resource centres, funding options and organizations who employ assistive technology consultants.

 To learn more about WHO’s recommendations that aim to improve healthcare access for individuals with disabilities around the world, read the 2011 World Report on Disability.